VISWESWARAN1998/Simple-Yet-Hackable-WhatsApp-api/README.md

 # Simple-Yet-Hackable-WhatsApp-api
 ![HitCount](http://hits.dwyl.io/VISWESWARAN1998/SimpleYetHackableWhatsAppAPI.svg)

+### You must have latest version of Chrome Driver for your operating System [click here to install](https://chromedriver.chromium.org/downloads)

+**Go to the `conf.py` file and set the value of  `CHROME_DRIVER_PATH`  to the path of installation of Chrome Driver in your system**

+See other Requirements in `requirements.txt`

 # **Using This API you can achieve many things in less than 5 lines of code**

 ## **Sending a formatted message with emojis :**